Equivariant aspects of singular instanton Floer homology: Introduction

 such as the right-handed trefoil, then the functoriality developed in this paper allows us to carry out the proposed construction.
 In particular, we show that the concordance invariants obtained from the unreduced theory $I^\#(S^3,K)$ and the reduced theory $I^\natural(S^3,K)$ in \cite{km-concordance} are essentially equal to each other, a relation which is not obvious from the constructions of \cite{km-concordance}.
 For the knots satisfying \eqref{slice-genus-cond}, we also give a partial answer to Question \ref{question:kmconc} by providing some relations between the concordance invariants of \cite{km-concordance} and the ideals $\{J_{i}^\mathscr{S}(Y,K)\}_{i\in \Z}$.\\

 {\it Organization.} The necessary background on the gauge theory of singular connections, which was developed by Kronheimer and Mrowka, is reviewed in Section \ref{sec:defns}.
 In particular, we devote Subsection \ref{subsec:red} to analyzing reducible singular ASD connections, which play an important role in our construction.
 The definition of negative definite pair arises naturally from this analysis.
 The geometrical setup of Section \ref{sec:defns} allows us to define the $\cS$-complex $(\widetilde C(Y,K),\widetilde d)$ in Section \ref{sec:tilde}.
+Some technical constructions involving holonomy maps of singular connections used in Section 3 are explained in Appendix A at the end of the paper.

 We make a digression in Section \ref{sec:equivtheories} to develop the homological algebra of $\cS$-complexes.
 In Subsections \ref{equiv-model-1} and \ref{small-model}, we give two models for the chain complexes underlying the equivariant homology groups $\hrI$, $\crI$ and $\brI$.
 We also define tensor products (needed for Theorem \ref{thm:connectedsumlocceoff}) and duals of $\cS$-complexes in Section \ref{sec:equivtheories}.
 We use these operations to define a {\it local equivalence group} following the construction of \cite{stoffregen}.
 The algebraic framework for the ideals $J_{i}^\mathscr{S}(Y,K)$ is defined in Subsection \ref{subsec:ideals}.
 Next, in Section \ref{sec:eq-I}, the algebraic constructions of Section \ref{sec:equivtheories} are used to define equivariant Floer homology groups $\hrI_*(Y,K)$, $\crI_*(Y,K)$ and $\brI_\ast(Y,K)$ and the concordance invariant $\hinv(Y,K)$.